 No, you are able to access the demo site if you have an NSF ID and can sign in to Research.gov.
 All demo site users are given the PI role for demo site use only and are not required to obtain a special user role to access the demo site.
 All demo users have the National Science Foundation as their organization for purposes of the demo site.
 The demo site PI role will not be available in the user's NSF account profile for use on the actual Research.gov Proposal Submission System.

 The organization(s) that you are affiliated with in your NSF account profile will be incorporated when you are in the proposal preparation demo site, but the user role(s) that you have will not be available in the demo site.
 All users who access the demo site are given the role of PI, and unaffiliated users including NSF staff will be assigned National Science Foundation as their organization.
-Users with any affiliated organization(s) in their NSF account profile will have both those organization(s) and the NSF organization incorporated in the demo site.
+Users with an affiliated organization in their NSF account profile will have that organization and the NSF organization incorporated in the demo site.
+All affiliated organizations will be included if the user is affiliated with multiple organizations.

 What user roles are supported in the proposal preparation demo site?

 All demo site users have the PI role and can perform the same PI functions as in the actual Research.gov Proposal Submission System.
-The Postdoctoral Scholar/PI role must be specifically added to prepare a postdoctoral fellowship proposal in the demo site.
+The Proposed Postdoctoral Fellow role must be specifically added to prepare a postdoctoral fellowship proposal in the demo site.
 The demo site does not include the OAU, SPO or AOR roles.

 Yes.
 Any individual added to a demo proposal as a co-PI or OAU by entering the individual's NSF ID will be able to access that proposal in the demo site via the In Progress Proposals section on the Proposal Preparation demo site homepage.
 The permissions and available functions for the co-PI and OAU in the demo site are identical to the permissions and available functions for the co-PI and OAU in the actual Research.gov Proposal Submission System.